 -

-On a side note, because of the ProcessWire 'way' of handling images to think about the purpose of the images your page will have.
+On a side note, because of the ProcessWire 'way' of handling images, it helps to think about the purpose of the images your page will have.
 As teppo flagged.
 So I usually have 1 x carousel images or a hero image field 1 x general images field i might display in the content 1 x something else The reason for doing this is that you can keep all your images and image field settings appropriate for the image purpose etc. Especially if you have clients adding or removing images.
 I find having just one image field can be an issue if they accidentally remove something or add an image which should not be part of the hero banner etc. Later on you might want to also look at tagging images and calling them onto your front-end pages https://processwire.com/modules/textformatter-image-tags/ But I'd recommend getting used to the basics first.
 An example of how I use image tagging might be.
 I have a product field with a lot of general images one of them in particular is used as a preview thumb on a product overview page so i'll tag that image 'preview' or whatever you want really.
 Lets us know how it goes

 -